Marshall Applewhite: Early life and education

-Marshall Herff Applewhite Jr. was born in Spur, Texas, on May 17, 1931, to Marshall Herff Applewhite Sr. (1901–1971) and his wife Louise (née Winfield; 1901–1988).
+Marshall Herff Applewhite Jr. was born in Spur, Texas, on May 17, 1931, to Marshall Herff Applewhite Sr. and his wife Louise (née Winfield).
 He had three siblings.
 The son of a Presbyterian minister, Applewhite became very religious as a child.

 Applewhite attended Corpus Christi High School and Austin College; at the latter school, he was active in several student organizations and was moderately religious.
 He earned a bachelor's degree in philosophy in 1952 and subsequently enrolled at Union Presbyterian Seminary to study theology, hoping to become a minister.
 He married Anne Pearce around that time, and they later had two children, Mark and Lane.
 Early in his seminary studies, Applewhite decided to leave the school to pursue a career in music, becoming the music director of a Presbyterian church in North Carolina.
 He was a baritone singer and enjoyed spirituals and the music of Handel.

 In 1954, Applewhite was drafted by the United States Army and served in Austria and New Mexico as a member of the Army Signal Corps.
-He left the military in 1956 and enrolled at the University of Colorado, where he earned a master's degree in music and focused on musical theater.
+He left the military in 1956 and enrolled at the University of Colorado Boulder, where he earned a master's degree in music and focused on musical theater.